Cardinals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Clayton Kershaw (4-1) will make his sixth start of the season.
+- Noah Syndergaard (0-3) will take to the mound for the Dodgers and make his sixth start of the season.

+- He has earned a quality start three times in five starts this season.

+- Syndergaard has made three starts of five or more innings in five chances this season, and averages 5.2 frames when he pitches.

 |Opponent